 The photographic effect of parts of a scene appearing out of focus in a captured photograph.
 It is commonly used to "blur" the background in a portrait.

-Bokeh is an optical effect that looks distinct from blur to a trained eye.
+Bokeh looks distinct from blur to a trained eye.

-Some phones can simulate bokeh using software.
-Some detect and blur the background, while better software produces something closer to bokeh, including varying levels of bokeh at different distances from the lens.
+Many phones can simulate bokeh using software.
+This is often called portrait mode.
+A simple version attempts to detect the background and simply blur it.
+Better software produces something closer to traditional bokeh, including varying levels of bokeh at different distances from the lens.

 A large variety of different technologies are used by phones to measure depth (distance from the lens) in photos, which in turn can be used to create a good bokeh effect.
 The best depth sensing utilizes a dedicated active depth sensor, which may use a tiny infrared projector coupled with an infrared camera.
-Limited depth information can also be gathered using two standard cameras side-by-side, or by a single camera with advanced "dual-pixel" technology.
+Depth information can also be gathered using two standard cameras side-by-side (using something like stereo vision), or sometimes by a single camera with "dual-pixel" technology.